cdrischler/compphysics-summer-tutorials/journals.md

 _What are common scientific journals I should know about?_

-The answer to this questions depends on your specific scientific research interests and needs.
+The answer to this question depends on your specific scientific research interests and needs.
 [Journal Citation Reports (JCR)](https://en.wikipedia.org/wiki/Journal_Citation_Reports) and journal metrics, such as the [Impact Factor](https://en.wikipedia.org/wiki/Impact_factor), might help be helpful (but also misleading at times).
 For instance, [here](https://journals.aps.org/metrics) are the metrics for the APS journals.

 Below is an _incomplete_ list of popular ([peer-reviewed](https://en.wikipedia.org/wiki/Peer_review)) journals.
 (Note that not all articles and/or journals are open-access.)